 - Users may plug any appropriate device into the side or front ports on our computers, but may not remove anything from the back of the computers.

-- Users must utilize headphones when listening to audio content, and keep volume low so you do not disturb others.
+- Users must utilize headphones when listening to audio content, and keep volume low so they do not disturb others.

 - Patrons shall not gather around/stand behind computer users since doing so may obstruct or distract other patrons.